Chapter 6: In the Wilds by the Xap'yu

 Jyevodirr’s question managed to strike deep enough to turn the attention of the two locals towards him.
 Karrgos fell into a sullen silence, so Naxa had to handle the question.

 “It’s been a bad year,” she said.
-“It rained quite well early on this year.
+“Two bad years, really.
+This and the last.
+Sadly, it had rained quite well early on this year.
 The heat was good.
 Everything seemed nice.
 But the Eft’pla grasseswe planted didn’t grow.
-Well, it did grow initially.
-But then it just stalled.
-The eft’pla browned and went dormant.
+They browned after a short growth during the rains and went dormant.
 Which wouldn’t really have been a problem if the harvest last year was good.
-But it wasn’t.
-There was not enough grain to get by.
-This has been troubling us all for a while,”
+But like I said, two bad years.
+There’s just not enough grain to get by.
+It’s been troubling us all for a while,”

 R’vag glanced at Jyevodirr, then turned back to Naxa.
 “What will you do if the crops fail later this year as well?”

 Both Naxa and Karrgos shot him a hateful glare, but the woman still kept her tone even.
-“Then we will have to spend money on food.
+“Then we’ll spend money on food.
 We’ll buy if we can, borrow if we cannot.
 The Lady will keep us safe even if disaster strikes.”

 “The Lady?”
 Jyevodirr asked.

-“The leader of all Arroxaths.
+“The leader of all Arroxatha.
 Kinz’rra Rrianxi,” Naxa replied.

 Jyevodirr closed his mouth and looked down.
 He was in awe of Rraos’ mother again.
-The faith her people had in her, and the strength she had to keep that faith alive was just phenomenal.
-It made him aspire more to be like her!
+The faith her people had in her, and the strength she must have possessed to keep that faith alive was phenomenal.
+It made him aspire more to be like her.

 But then he wondered – why wasn’t she a Mag’rra?
-What was it that she lacked?
+For all that she was good at, what was it that she lacked?
 Unsurprisingly, he had no answer to that question.

 “That’s enough about us,” Karrgos finally butted in, “Why doesn’t your silent friend speak up, eh?”